DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-config.rst

 We will focus on how to connect a Throttle to the Command Station.
 For info on using WiFi with |JMRI|, click **here**.

-.. todo:: Add link above.
+.. todo:: link needed for ex-commandstation/advanced-setup/wifi-config.rst - Station Mode

 Default Operation - AP Mode (No Configuration Necessary)